-For those trying to lose weight, a daily food journal can be a useful tool for changing eating habits.
-It is certainly less stressful than counting calories or vowing to give up 95% of the foods that bring you pleasure.
+A daily food journal can be a useful tool for anyone who is trying to lose weight.
+Keeping a journal is certainly less stressful than counting calories or vowing to give up 95% of the foods that bring you pleasure.
 These techniques rarely end well.

 After a couple of weeks, you’ll have a good idea of your biggest pitfalls.
-Identify a couple of them, and start making changes.
+Identify a couple of them and start making changes.
 Whether it’s pastry with the afternoon coffee break or the chocolate bar you eat when you’re stressed, pick a couple of bad habits to target.
 One bad habit can equal a few hundred calories a day.
 For example, if you’re starving at 10 am and usually eat a two or three hundred calorie snack, you have a morning hunger issue.
 You could try adding protein to your breakfast combined with shifting your breakfast time to an hour later.
 Together these two changes might eliminate the need for a mid-morning snack.
 Even if you just work your way down to a lighter mid-morning snack, you’ll have made a small daily difference.

 Once your journal begins to reflect progress in a couple of areas, the small daily differences will start to add up.
 As you repeat the cycle of identifying and addressing bad eating habits, you’ll find that you’ve created a pattern of healthy eating that’s tailored to your own individual eating preferences.
 This is going to give you much more long-term success than impossible resolutions that collapse under the weight of unrealistic expectations.